noahtallen/othello-ai/README.md

 ## About:
-This project is an implementation of the Othello game with an AI opponent for the AI course at Grove City College.
+This project is an implementation of the Reversi game with an AI opponent for the AI course at Grove City College.

 ## Setup:
 - Clone project and run `yarn` (or `npm i`)